Europe stuns U.S. to keep the Ryder Cup|

-Europe won a 8 1/2 out of 12 points on Sunday and won the Cup outright at Medinah, when it looked like the U.S. would win this in a walk.
+Europe won 8 1/2 out of 12 points on Sunday and won the Cup outright at Medinah, when it looked like the United States would win the event in a walk.

-Martin Kaymer, who didn't even play on Saturday, defeated Steve Stricker, 1-up to guarantee the Ryder Cup stayed with Europe.
-Stricker missed a 7-foot par save at 17 and needed to win the 18th to give the Americans any chance.
+Martin Kaymer, who didn't even play on Saturday, defeated Steve Stricker, 1- up, to guarantee the Ryder Cup stayed with Europe.
+Stricker missed a seven- foot par save at 17 and needed to win the 18th to give the Americans any chance.

-He made a gutsy 8-footer to save par at the last, but when Kaymer's 6-footer fell, the comeback was complete and Europe matched the 1999 U.S. team at Brookline for the largest final-day comeback in Ryder Cup history.
+Stricker made a gutsy eight-footer to save par at the last, but when Kaymer's six-footer fell in, the comeback was complete and Europe matched the 1999 U.S. team at Brookline for the largest final-day comeback in Ryder Cup history.

 Europe pulled this off on the road.

 Tiger Woods went 1-up with a win on the 17th over Francesco Molinari in the anchor match, but it didn't end up mattering.
-Once Stricker fell to Kaymer, Europe kept the Cup, but it got a victory when Woods missed a 4-foot par save at the last to halve his match with the Italian.
+Europe kept the cup once Stricker fell to Kaymer, but it got a victory when Woods missed a four-foot par save at the last to halve his match with the Italian.